airbnb/ruby/README.md

 ## Line Length

 * Keep each line of code to a readable length.
-Unless you have a reason to, keep lines to fewer than 100 characters.
+Unless you have a reason not to, keep lines to fewer than 100 characters.
   ([rationale](./rationales.md#line-length))<sup>
   [[link](#line-length)]</sup>